 Step by Step Instructions

-Here's how to make almond cupcakes!
-Before you start, preheat the oven to 350°F/180°C and fill a cupcake pan with liners.
+Preheat the oven to 350ยฐF and fill a cupcake pan with paper liners.

-STEP 1: Add the flour, baking powder, sugar, and salt to the bowl of a stand mixer fitted with the paddle attachment.
-Mix on low, spinning about 5 times.
-Then, add the softened butter and beat on low for 3-5 minutes until it resembles wet sand.
+Step 1: Add the flour, baking powder, sugar, and salt to the bowl of a stand mixer fitted with the paddle attachment.
+Mix on low speed, then beat in the softened butter for 3-5 minutes until the mixture looks like wet sand.

-STEP 2: Next, add the oil, egg, egg white, and almond extract.
-Mix on low until a batter forms.
+Step 2: Mix in the oil, egg, egg white, and almond extract on low until a thick batter forms.

-STEP 3: Pour in the buttermilk and stir until well combined, scraping the sides and bottom of the bowl as needed.
+Step 3: Stream in the buttermilk and mix until well combined, scraping the sides and bottom of the bowl as needed.
 The batter will be thin.

-STEP 4: Divide the batter evenly between 12 cupcake wells, filling each ⅔ full.
-Bake at 350°F/180°C until the tops bounce back when lightly touched or a toothpick inserted in the center comes out clean (18-20 minutes).
-Let them cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.
+Step 4: Divide the batter evenly between 12 cupcake wells, filling each โ full.
+Bake for 18-20 minutes or until a toothpick inserted in the center comes out clean.
+Transfer to a wire rack to cool completely.

-STEP 5: While the cupcakes cool, make the almond buttercream frosting.
-Beat room temperature butter, vanilla and almond extract, and salt on medium-high speed in a stand mixer or with a hand mixer.
-Slowly add in the powdered sugar, mixing on medium-low speed until light and fluffy.
+Step 5: While the cupcakes cool, make the almond buttercream frosting.
+Beat room temperature butter, vanilla and almond extract, and salt on medium-high speed.
+Slowly add in the powdered sugar, mixing on medium-low until light and fluffy.

 Expert Baking Tips